MatthewJohn/terrareg/README.md

  * Module example source code within the UI, with automatic rewriting of 'source' arguments
  * Interactive 'Usage builder', helping users build terraform to use the terraform modules
  * Hooks for git SCM applications to automatically index modules
- * Authentication via SSO (OpenIDConnect/SAML2) and Github
+ * Authentication via SSO (OpenIDConnect/SAML2) and GitHub
  * Terraform provider support (very early alpha version)

-If you like and use this project and are happy to let us know, please raise a Github issue, create a PR or contact [MatthewJohn](https://github.com/matthewjohn) so it can be added to the README :)
+If you like and use this project and are happy to let us know, please raise a GitHub issue, create a PR or contact [MatthewJohn](https://github.com/matthewjohn) so it can be added to the README :)

 For a full list of issues and pull requests, please see [https://gitlab.dockstudios.co.uk/pub/terrareg](https://gitlab.dockstudios.co.uk/pub/terrareg)